ckeditor/ckeditor5/docs/installation/frameworks/angular.md

 </div>
 ```

+### `disableTwoWayDataBinding`

+Allows disabling the two-way data binding mechanism.
+The default value is `false`.

+Reason for introduction of this option is performance issues in very large documents.
+By default while using the `ngModel` directive, each
+time `change:data` event is fired, `editor.getData()` function is called.
+This would cause massive slow down while typing in very large
+documents.
+This option allows the integrator to disable this default behavior, and only call `editor.getData()` on demand, which prevents
+the slow downs.
+For more context, see the [relevant issue](https://github.com/ckeditor/ckeditor5-angular/issues/141).

 ## Supported `@Output` properties

 The following `@Output` properties are supported by the CKEditor 5 rich text editor component for Angular: